edysfy/Group_website/uxDesign.md

 - Key => This tells the user the color code of the EmotePost (further information on the development of this is in the ['wireframes'](#first) section below).
 - User Profile => This is where the user can enter their date of birth and gender.
 We combine this data with their EmotePost so other users can filter posts using these attributes too.
 - User Timeline => This is where the user can view their EmotePosts, ordered by newest date, and have the option to 'fly-to' location and delete posts (further information on the development of this is in the ['live-user sessions stage'](#second) section below).
-- User Search => This allows the user to search for EmotePosts based on gender, age, keyword, emotion, and date of when posts were made
+- User Search => This allows the user to search for EmotePosts based on gender, age, keyword, emotion, and date of when posts were made.
+We also added a user-search display component.
+To display the search results in a Timeline instead of being just on the map(further information on the development of this is in the ['live-user sessions stage'](#second) section below).
 - Logout => A button where the user could log out.

 We also added a blue user post button on the navbar (user can access the pop up Emote form with their current coordinates used as location).
 Marceli, recommended using [Google Icons](https://fonts.google.com/icons/) to represent the features describes above on the navbar.